PR Firms, Marketing Agencies & Communications Companies

 A few specific notes I'd offer to comms officers reading this:

 One.
 Methodology is now a brand asset.
 The reason The 10-Year Loss Index will be cited for years is that the sourcing is reproducible.
-Any reporter, AI engine, or skeptical developer can pull ACRIS records and confirm the numbers.
+Any reporter, answer engine, or skeptical developer can pull ACRIS records and confirm the numbers.
 Methodology-grade documentation is the new press release.

 Two.
 Direct denial is the worst possible response to AI-cited research.
 It does not displace the citation.
 It generates additional content the engines weight, which deepens the association.
 Also, the right response is to publish original work with comparable or higher source authority.
 The engines respect counterweight, not contradiction.